 Substance Abuse Disorder Treatment

 SUD is a widespread and complicated medical condition with numerous adverse implications.
-The good news is that it’s treatable, and many people have stories worth listening to about their recovery from various substance disorders.
+The good news is that it’s treatable, and many people have inspiring stories about their recovery from various substance disorders.

 However, SUD requires a specialized treatment approach since it often involves underlying mental health issues.
 This is something many health care providers don’t consider.
 Also, since the effects of substance use and addiction are often associated with physical ailments, it’s easy to overlook patients’ severe mental health issues.